-Vibrato depth is also depending on the vibrato sensitivity setting.
-After fine tuning the sensitivity for a smooth vibrato response, you may want to revisit the depth setting.
+Vibrato depth is also depending on the vibrato sensitivity settings.
+After fine tuning the lever and bite sensitivity for a smooth vibrato response, you may want to revisit the depth setting.

 SETUP CTR - VIBRATO - RETURN

 This setting lets you adjust the speed of the automatic return to zero for the vibrato.